Doonesbury by Garry Trudeau for September 01, 2019

 30. Harisonyellow

-salunga over 4 years ago
+salunga about 5 years ago

 My cousin and her husband established a set amount, the same for each daughter, and offered it for either a wedding or a down payment on a house.
 The daughter with a well established profession and fiancé with same chose the wedding.
 The social worker daughter marrying a mechanic chose a backyard picnic and a down payment.
 Seems like the perfect parental approach to me.